Sereinstill/hello-world/README.md

 # hello-world
 Learning...

-Flag: make a page game before the end of 2021!
+Flag: make a web game before the end of 2021!